daherb/mulle-spatial/grammar/SpatialGer.lagda.md

-# The English module for the Spatial dependent types
+# The German module for the Spatial dependent types

 In a simular way to [SpatialEng.lagda.md](SpatialEng.lagda.md), we can define a translation from "abstract" data types to natural language description.